Obed101/athric/README.md

 > Setup and Installation NOT given out

 ## Demo videos
 Watch live demos of every page (over 22 pages) in the links below
+*📢 Note: These videos were recorded after the production of the first version*
 >
 > [**Part One - Youtube**](https://youtu.be/z3FIbhvlzHQ)
 > [**Part Two - Youtube**](https://youtu.be/HsVuH_rm3P4)